nikimanoledaki/data_stream_analytics/README.md

 docker-compose run web bundle exec racecar NodeDataConsumer
 ```

-However, at this point, it should be noted, for the application to run properly, the service also assumes that there is a Producer enqueuing messages on the other end of this queue.
-This could be achieved with a gem such as DeliveryBoy, which is also based on Ruby-Kafka, and allows for the creation of a Producer class.
+It should be noted that, for the application to run properly with a Kafka queue, the service assumes that there is a Producer enqueuing messages on the other end of this queue.
+This could be achieved in a short amount of time with a gem such as DeliveryBoy, which is also based on Ruby-Kafka, and allows for the creation of a Producer class.

 ## Testing